-Describes how to deal with Real numbers after an expression is defined evaluated.
-Just leave it а Real if it's as MB CONVERT TO INT LEVEL_NONE; otherwise try to convert it to an Integer if it doesn't contains decimal part if it's defined as MB CONVERT TO INT LEVEL ALL.
-Also you could mb convert to int if posible macro to deal with an mb value t in your own scripting interface functions.
+Describes how to deal with Real numbers after an expression is evaluated lust leave it а Real if it's defined MB CONVERT TO INT LEVEL_NONE; otherwise try to convert it to an Integer if it doesn't contains decimal part if it's defined as MB CONVERT TO INT LEVEL ALL.
+Also vou could use the mb convert to int if posible macro to deal with an mb value t in your own scripting interface functions.